Vikram2Agrawal/Loneless/README.md

 Kotlin plugin version: 1.7.20
 Gradle version: 7.5.1
 Android SDK version: API level 33 (Android Tiramisu)
 - Level 33 only needs to be included among the APIs available on your system (i.e. lv 33 doesn't have to be the only API)
+Android Emulator version: 31.3.13

 Note: From w/in Android Studio
 - go to file -> project structure -> suggestions -> accept all update suggestions

 ## Git: clone, status, add, commit, push, pull
-Git is the most popular version control system and we’ll use GitHub to manage our project's codebase.
+Git is the most popular version control system, and we’ll use GitHub to manage our project's codebase.

 It is essential that you understand: